lindb/lindb/README.md

 #### CI
 Pull requests should be appropriately labeled, and linked to any relevant [bug or feature tracking issues](https://github.com/lindb/lindb/issues).
-All pull requests will run through Travis-CI.
+All pull requests will run through GITHUB-Actions.
 Community contributors should be able to see the outcome of this process by looking at the checks on their PR and fix the build errors.

 #### Static Analysis
 This project uses the following linters.
 Failure during the running of any of these tools results in a failed build.
 Generally, code must be adjusted to satisfy these tools.